 - a dissertation of no more than 12,000 words on your own research topic.

 Please note that not every optional subject or language listed may be on offer every year, depending in part on levels of student demand.
-Full details of core and optional papers available are available in the course handbook which can be found on the division's course webpage.

 If you wish to apply for the DPhil you will be encouraged to develop your master’s dissertation and doctoral proposals in tandem during the first few months, so that you will be well placed to make a doctoral application.

 You will normally have two supervisors from different subject areas.
 The allocation of graduate supervision for this course is the responsibility of the Steering Committee for the MSt in Medieval Studies, in consultation with faculties in the Humanities Division and other participating faculties, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Humanities Division.